Paul Lynde: Early life

-Paul Lynde was born in Mount Vernon, Ohio, the son of Sylvia Bell Lynde and Hoy Corydon Lynde, who owned and operated a meat market.
+Paul Lynde was born on June 13, 1926, in Mount Vernon, Ohio.
+His mother, Sylvia Bell Lynde, and his father, Hoy Corydon Lynde, owned and operated a meat market.
 Fifth-born among six siblings, Lynde had older sisters, Grace and Helen, older brothers, Richard Hoy and Coradon ("Cordy") George and younger brother, John ("Johnny").
-His favorite brother, Coradon, died in 1944 at the age of 21, in the Battle of the Bulge in World War II.
+His favorite brother, Coradon, died in 1944 at the age of 21, while serving in the US Army during World War II.
 In 1949, his parents died within three months of each other.

 Lynde graduated in 1944 from Mount Vernon High School, where he played the bass drum in the high school band.
 He then studied speech and drama at Northwestern University in Evanston, Illinois, where his classmates included Cloris Leachman, Charlotte Rae, Patricia Neal, Jeffrey Hunter, and Claude Akins.
 He was active in the school's theatrical productions, and joined the Upsilon chapter of the fraternity Phi Kappa Sigma.
 He is listed among its most famous members.
 He graduated in 1948.